Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in 2020.

 The black headphone amp (about the size of a pack of cards) is solidly built and boasts a classy knurled rotary volume control.
 On the back, there's a micro USB input for charging the internal battery, which should last 12 hours on a full charge (though it depends on volume level).

 Downsides?
 They work perfectly well with a smartphone, but we found you can get better performance using hi-res and CD-quality files through a laptop and dedicated music player software, or hooking them up to a high-end music streamer.

 Still, if your budget can stretch and your system is of the right ilk, you'll be blown away.

 Read the full review: Shure KSE1200

-Just when you thought in-ear headphones couldn't get more premium, we arrive at the mighty Shure SE846 earphones, yours for a cool £950 .
+In-ear headphones don't get much better than the mighty Shure SE846 earphones, yours for a cool £950 .
 And it goes without saying, you'll need a serious DAC/headphone amp to make the most of their sonic talents - we'd suggest something along the lines of the Chord Hugo 2 or Naim DAC-V1.